pitch-io/uix/docs/react-server-components.md

 ## Client Components

-Client components are defined in `.cljc` files and run on the client.
+Client components are defined either in `.cljs` or `.cljc` files and run on the client.
 At build time, client components code is compiled to JavaScript by [shadow-cljs](https://github.com/thheller/shadow-cljs).
-Since server components can render client components, client components are written in `.cljc` files.
+Since server components can render client components, those client components should be written in `.cljc` files.

 A client-only component looks like a normal UIx component.
 Components that can be rendered by server components should be marked with `^:client` meta tag.